 Sacraments

-Effective APIs that actually accomplish what they signify - outward signs instituted by Christ to give grace
+Effective APIs that accomplish what they signify—outward signs instituted by Christ to give grace

 ⚠️ Common Misunderstanding

 Sacraments are not just symbols or reminders.
-They are effective signs that actually confer the grace they signify, working ex opere operato (by the work performed) - their efficacy depends on God’s promise, not the worthiness of the minister.
+They are efficacious signs that confer the grace they signify, working ex opere operato (by the work performed).
+Their efficacy depends on Christ’s institution and promise, not the worthiness of the minister (Trent, Session VII, Canon 12).

 Programming Analogy: Effective APIs